bitburner-official/bitburner-src/markdown/bitburner.ns.kill_1.md

 boolean

-True if the script is successfully killed, and false otherwise.
+True if the scripts were successfully killed, and false otherwise.

 ## Remarks

 RAM cost: 0.5 GB

-Kills the script with the provided filename, running on the specified host with the specified args.
+Kills the script(s) with the provided filename, running on the specified host with the specified args.
 To instead kill a script using its PID, see [the other ns.kill entry](./bitburner.ns.kill.md)<!-- -->.

 ## Example